 If your pets use the lawn as their toilet pick it up as soon as you can.
 Remove leaves and other material at least once a week especially in the autumn and winter.

 One of the key ingredients for mushroom growth is shade.

 If mushrooms grow in the shaded areas of your lawn, try pruning the surrounding trees to allow more sunlight onto your lawn.
 Also, prune any hedges as this will improve airflow over the garden.

-If buildings cast shade over your lawn there might not be a lot you can do.
-If it’s cast by fences, try replacing solid fence panels with slotted ones.
+If buildings cast shade over your lawn, there might not be a lot you can do.
+If fences cast it, try replacing solid fence panels with slotted ones.
 This will let more light through.

 If mushrooms pop up in your lawn, don’t panic.